There are a number of steps involved in joining SSPC and obtaining a handgun licence if you are new to the shooting sport

 Remember that your SSAA membership comes with a monthly magazine and you get a discounted range entry fee!

-You will need to attend (and pass!) the Handgun Safety Course before applying to join.
+You will need to attend (and pass!) the Handgun Safety Course before applying to join the SSPC.

 Dates for the handgun safety course are available from our Calendar.